 - Delivery of food and groceries in Canada as a primary business

 Until now, the 5x earning rate has been limited to $30,000 (CAD) in spending on eligible eats & drinks categories per year, based on the cardholder anniversary date.
-Once this limit has been reached, further purchases in the eats & drinks category will only earn 1x earning rate.
+Once this limit has been reached, further purchases in the eats & drinks category only earned 1x points per dollar spent.

 How Will This Change Affect Cardholders?

-A $2,500 monthly limit comes out to the same effective total as a $30,000 annual limit, except cardholders will need to manage smaller limits on a monthly basis.
+A $2,500 (CAD) monthly limit comes out to the same effective total as a $30,000 (CAD) annual limit, except cardholders will need to manage smaller limits on a monthly basis.

 Most Amex Cobalt Card holders will likely be unaffected by this change.
-Despite the card’s strength on eats & drinks earnings, spending $2,500 on groceries and restaurants is still a lot when, as per Canada’s Food Price Report, a family of four will spend an average of $1,357 (CAD) monthly on food in a year.
+Despite the card’s strength on eats & drinks earnings, spending $2,500 (CAD) on groceries and restaurants is still a lot when, as per Canada’s Food Price Report, a family of four will spend an average of $1,357 (CAD) monthly on food each year.

-Cardholders who had previously hit the $30,000 annual threshold will need to plan their spending out more carefully so that they continue to optimize the 5x earning rate throughout the year without falling afoul of the $2,500 monthly limit.
+Cardholders who previously hit the $30,000 (CAD) annual threshold will now need to plan their spending out more carefully, so that they continue to optimize the 5x earning rate throughout the year without falling afoul of the $2,500 (CAD) monthly limit.

-American Express is restructuring its generous 5x eats & drinks earning benefit on the Cobalt Card as of August 15, 2023.
-The $30,000 (CAD) annual cap will be broken down into a $2,500 (CAD) monthly limit instead.
+American Express has restructured its generous 5x eats & drinks earning benefit on the Cobalt Card as of today, August 15, 2023.
+The $30,000 (CAD) annual cap has been broken down into a $2,500 (CAD) monthly limit instead.

-You can still earn up to 150,000 Membership Rewards points per year on eats & drinks spending, though you may need to plan out your spending more carefully across 12 months if you’ve previously had a habit of hitting the $30,000 annual limit early on in the year.
+You can still earn up to 150,000 Membership Rewards points per year on eats & drinks, though you may need to plan out your spending more carefully across 12 months if you’ve previously had a habit of hitting the $30,000 (CAD) annual limit early in the year.